avindrafernando/cypress-demo/slides/05-xhr/PITCHME.md

 @ul

-- start Cypress mock server with `cy.server`
+- spy on specific route with `cy.intercept`
   - should we start mock server _before_ or _after_ `cy.visit`?
 - spy on specific route with `cy.route`
 - save as an alias